baskaryabase/school/README.md

 # kit-scholarship-project

-- clone the repository
+clone the repository
 `git clone https://github.com/smilysyndrella/school`

+change the directory
+`cd school`

-- install the dependencies
+install the dependencies
 `npm i` or `yarn install`

+start the server by
+`npm start` or `yarn start`